Processing Input Files¶

 Of course, this convention is not spelled out in the input file - the parser simply has to know it, and has to also know that a “reactant” appears on the left side of the equation, a “product” on the right, that the optional number in front of a species name is its stoichiometric coefficient (but if missing the value is one), etc. The preprocessor does know all this, but we cannot expect the same level of knowledge of chemical conventions by a generic XML parser.

 Therefore, in the CTML file, reactions are explicitly specified to be reversible or irreversible, and the reactants and products are explicitly listed with their stoichiometric coefficients.
-The XML file is, in a sense, a “dumbed-down” version of the input file, spelling out explicitly things that are only implied in the input file syntax, so that “dumb” (i.e., easy to write) parsers can be used to read the data with minimal risk of misinterpretation.
+The XML file is, in a sense, a “dumbed-down” version of the input file, spelling out explicitly things that are only implied in the input file syntax, so that “dumb” (that is, easy to write) parsers can be used to read the data with minimal risk of misinterpretation.

 The reaction definition: